-If you struggle with a substance use disorder, the first step to taking back control of your life is to stop using drugs and alcohol altogether.
+If you struggle with a substance use disorder, the first step toward taking back control of your life is to stop using drugs and alcohol.
 Although this is often much easier said than done, medical detox can make the process safer and smoother.
-Under the care of experienced professionals, you can slowly break your dependence, work through withdrawal, and begin a rehabilitation program.
+Under the care of experienced professionals, you can slowly break your substance use, work through withdrawal, and begin a rehabilitation program.

-For most clients at The Recovery Village at Palmer Lake, medical detox is the first step in any rehabilitation program.
+Medical detox is the first step for most clients at The Recovery Village at Palmer Lake, no matter the treatment program.
 However, not everyone has to undergo medical detox to begin treatment.
-This process is only necessary for those with physical addictions who are at risk of damaging their health if they detox without medical supervision.
+This process is only necessary for those with physical addictions whose health is at risk if they detox without medical supervision.
 The use of certain substances increases the risk of physical addiction and potentially dangerous withdrawal symptoms.

-It can be difficult to stay accountable outside a formal rehab program — especially while experiencing withdrawal symptoms.
-That’s why medical detox is useful for any client who wants to detox away from the people, places and pressures that influenced their addiction.
+Staying accountable outside a formal rehab program can be challenging, especially while experiencing withdrawal symptoms.
+That’s why medical detox is useful for anyone who wants to detox away from the people, places and pressures that influenced their substance use.
 Professionals at The Recovery Village at Palmer Lake can help you stay motivated and focused on your goals before, during and after withdrawal side effects.

 This initial screening may include some or all of the following evaluations: